wbhart/Weber1/index.md

 But the following beautiful and important theorem by C. Jordan holds:

-1. However a group P's composition series may be chosen, the index series is always the same, disregarding the arrangement.
+1. However a group P\textrm's composition series may be chosen, the index series is always the same, disregarding the arrangement.

 The proof rests on the consideration of complementary groups introduced in the previous paragraph.